Engee documentation

 waveform = EngeePhased.RectangularWaveform()

-Here EngeePhased.RectangularWaveform is a class representing a rectangular pulse generator.
-The waveform object will be the basis for generating the signals to be sent through the system.
-At this stage, only the object itself is created, without parameters so that it can be customised later.
-Alternatively, you can create and configure the component at the same time (see below for details).
+Here EngeePhased.RectangularWaveform — this is a class representing a rectangular pulse generator.
+An object waveform It will become the basis for generating signals that will be transmitted through the system.
+At this stage, only the object itself is created, without specifying any parameters, so that it can be configured later.
+Alternatively, you can create and configure a component at the same time (for more information, see below).

-Once the components have been created, their parameters need to be set to match the requirements of the model.
-Customisation can be done in two ways: when the object is created or by changing properties after creation:
+After creating the components, you need to set their parameters so that they meet the requirements of the model.
+The configuration can be done in two ways: when creating an object or by changing the properties after creation.:

 waveform = EngeePhased.RectangularWaveform(